-Should Revolut have recognised that Mr H was at risk of financial harm from fraud?
+Should Revolut have recognised that Mr W was at risk of financial harm from fraud?

-One of the key features of a Revolut account is that it facilitates payments that often involve large amounts and sometimes the purchase of cryptocurrency.
+I must take into account that many similar payment instructions received by Revolut will be entirely legitimate and that one of the key features of its accounts is that they facilitate payments that often involve large amounts and sometimes the purchase of cryptocurrency.
 I'm also conscious this was a new account and there was no history of past activity against which these payments might have looked suspicious.